Multi-Document Keyphrase Extraction: Dataset, Baselines and Review: Further Experiment Details

-\paragraph{Keyphrase sizes.} Table \ref{tab_baseline_stats} presents the average token length as produced overall by each algorithm, when using the \textit{Concat} and \textit{Merge} generation modes.
+\paragraph{Keyphrase sizes.} Table \ref{tab_baseline_stats}, on the left side, presents the average token-length of the 20 keyphrases output by each baseline, over all topics, when using the \textit{Concat} and \textit{Merge} generation modes.
 The keyphrase sizes in \textit{Concat} are represenatative of the corresponding algorithms' output sizes, while the sizes in \textit{Merge} go through an additional process, hence slightly altering the natural output sizes of the algorithms.
+As mentioned in \sect \ref{sec_baselines}, the keyphrase token-length has an influence on the unigram-level precision and recall scores.
+When a keyphrase is shorter, it has less of a chance of containing words not in the gold keyphrases, allowing for higher precision.
+On the other hand, it also has less opportunity to catch those gold words, leading to lower recall.

+\paragraph{KP synonymity in outputs.} For each baseline used, Table \ref{tab_baseline_stats}, on the right side, presents the average (over 20 keyphrases per topic, and over all topics) percent of keyphrases that are synonymous with others, with respect to the substitute clusters in the test dataset (i.e., this does not take into account synonymous keyphrases that \textit{do not} appear in the gold list).
+Notably, we see that about 1 of every 4 keyphrases in TopicalPageRank outputs are synonymous with others.
+Nevertheless, this baseline is still one of the superior tested methods.